kubewarden/docs/docs/writing-policies/spec/host-capabilities/03-container-registry.md

 ## OCI manifest

-This function fetches OCI objects manifest.
+This function fetches the OCI objects manifest.
 When available, this information can be used to identify specific images manifests, for one or more platforms.
 Or a single image manifest for the image.